Close Menu

 Our precision fluid control components are trusted by space leaders for their unmatched reliability, compact size, and proven performance in space.
 Here’s how we support your compliance strategy:

-• Controlled Deorbiting: Our space-qualified solenoid valves and check valves enable precise propulsion and pressurization, critical for executing controlled reentry maneuvers.
+• Controlled Deorbiting: Our space-qualified solenoid valves and flow restrictors enable precise propulsion and pressurization, critical for executing controlled reentry maneuvers.

 • Collision Avoidance: Responsive fluidic systems support real-time attitude control and maneuvering, helping satellites avoid debris and meet FCC risk thresholds.